Guardians of Ga'Hoole: The Outcast

-Nyroc casts off his old name and his old life, vowing to use his free will despite his father's scroom telling him otherwise.
-He is then found and brought to Mist, the old seeing owl once known as Hortense.
-From her, he learns to read and write and is told the stories of Hoole and the wolves of the Beyond, and even renames himself by turning his old name backward, giving himself the new name Coryn.
-On his way to Hoole he hears that a burrowing owl family has had their egg stolen by the Pure Ones and is determined to return the egg to them.
-Disguising himself as his mother's scroom, he rescues the egg and returns it to the family, in return they name the hatchling after Coryn.
-He then believes that with his firesight and the returned hatchling that he is to be the teacher of young Coryn, who he believes will be the new king.
-He then leaves to Beyond the Beyond to learn about teaching the young Coryn, and learns about the dire wolves.
+Nyroc casts off his old name and life, vowing to use his free will despite his father's scroom telling him otherwise.
+He is then found and brought to Mist, who teaches him to read, write, and tells him stories of Hoole and the wolves of the Beyond.
+He renames himself Coryn, a reversal of Nyroc.
+On his way to Hoole, he hears that a burrowing owl family has had their egg stolen by the Pure Ones and decides to return the egg.
+Disguising himself as his mother's scroom, he succeeds; in return they name the hatchling after him.
+Coryn determines with his firesight the hatchling is destined to be the new king and that he will be mentor them Leaving for Beyond the Beyond to prepare for this, he meets wolves.
 After one wolf hunt, he eats at the carcass with a grizzly bear and allows the wolves to join only if they send the deformed wolf Hamish to eat first.
-He and Hamish become friends and he learns about the order of wolves that guard the Ember of Hoole and how only deformed wolves can guard the ember, receiving a wish of new life after their life of service.
-Back in Hoole, rumors spread of Nyra's death, which she uses to her advantage and kills the rogue smith of Silverveil, stealing her things and impersonating her, which gains her valuable bargaining chips for one of her plans from a gullible magpie.
-She then flies to the Beyond to try to recruit owls and dire wolves for her army, striking a deal with a jealous clan of wolves who want the ember for themselves and maim their own pups in the hope they will be chosen as guardians.
-Coryn then uses his firesight to see his mother is near and to see the Ember of Hoole, which many believe makes him the rightful heir to the Great Tree.
+They become friends and Coryn learns from Hamish about the wolf order that guards the Ember of Hoole: only deformed wolves can do so, receiving a wish of new life after their life of service.

+Back in Hoole, rumors spread of Nyra's death, which she uses to her advantage and kills the rogue smith of Silverveil to steals her identity, which gains her valuable bargaining chips for one of her plans from a gullible magpie.
+She then flies to the Beyond to try to recruit for her army, striking a deal with a jealous clan of wolves who want the ember for themselves, maiming their own pups in the hope they will be chosen as guardians.
+Coryn uses his firesight to see his mother is near and to see the Ember of Hoole, which many believe makes him the rightful heir to the Great Tree.
 He then realizes his destiny and dives into the volcano to retrieve the Ember.
-He succeeds and through much enjoyment of owls and wolves, Nyra enacts her plan to steal the ember and kill her son.
-Many of her old enemies return to save Coryn and try to push her into a rabid wolf, but she escapes.
+He succeeds but Nyra attacks to him him for the Ember.
+Many of her old enemies rally to save Coryn and she nearly is caught by a rabid wolf but escapes.
 The maimed wolves receive their wish of new life, all wishing to remain alive as wolves but with healed bodies.
 After goodbyes, Coryn flies to the Great Tree to meet his family and be named king.